The Tool Shed Blog

 5: AB Test

 It is time to do it.
-You’ve gathered data, ran the analysis, had reports, and explored your audience; it is time to test your hypothesis, and confirm your fears and struggles to increase your conversions.
+You’ve gathered data, ran the analysis, mindfully considering the issues and options, had reports, and explored your audience; it is time to test your hypothesis, and confirm your fears and struggles to increase your conversions.

 Your website conversion rate says enough about how bad or good things are.
 A well-performed AB test helps marketers prove or disprove hypotheses using user experience, design, or copy tests.
 Here are the pillars of conducting your test: